fablevi/HideItems/README.md

 # HideItems
-This extension made every item hidden exept the Settings and this button
+This is a GNOME extension from GNOME 45.

+The idea is came from MacOS, [Hidden](https://github.com/dwarvesf/hidden) extension.
+This extension provide help for a clean interface on the top bar.